Built to Finish Strong on Exit

 Scaling Up to Finish Strong Workshops

-Join us for a hands-on, strategic workshop where you'll decide your deal priorities, learn the different exit options and buyer types and how they fit your company.
+This is a hands-on, strategic workshop where you'll decide your deal priorities, learn the different exit options and buyer types and how they fit your company.
 Understand what drives valuation and how to become 'exit-ready' even before you begin a process or entertain an offer.
 We will also cover process, timings and ideal team.

 A live Q&A with M&A legal and IP partners on avoiding common seller mistakes.